Credit Limit Preferences

 Customer Credit Limit Handling

-This preference controls what happens when a sales order or invoice is initiated for a customer who has exceeded their credit limit.
+This preference controls what happens when a sales order or invoice is initiated for a customer who's exceeded their credit limit.
 The options are as follows:

 • Ignore – Ignores the credit limit and proceed with the transaction.

-• Warn Only – Displays a warning when the new sales order or invoice puts the customer at or above their credit limit.
-Whoever is entering the transaction must choose whether to continue with the transaction or cancel it.
+• Warn Only – Shows a warning when the new sales order or invoice puts the customer at or above their credit limit.
+The person entering the transaction must choose whether to continue with the transaction or cancel it.
+Note that the warning is not displayed while the invoice is in the Pending Approval state.

 • Enforce Holds – Blocks the entry of a sales order or invoice that puts a customer at or above their credit limit.